 Two major challenges were encountered on the project: that of a sloped site, calling for an innovative building circulation model, and the need to implement Environmentally Sustainable Design (ESD) to the highest standards, despite minimal site space.

-The design of 44 on Grand Central uses a unique circulation model to accommodate a steep slope from south-east to north-west, with the south-east low point being close to Gautrain Station.
+Unique circulation model The design of 44 on Grand Central uses a unique circulation model to accommodate a steep slope from south-east to north-west, with the south-east low point being close to Gautrain Station.
 Entering here at ground level, access to the rest of the building is gained via an escalator up to the main lobby which functions as an internal courtyard.
 This large courtyard enables daylight harvesting through central atriums at each storey.

 The circulation model was thoroughly modelled using Aurecon’s energy and daylight modelling expertise, while the choice of glazing, as well as design of glare reduction features, was also optimised to ensure the maximum penetration of light as well as the comfort of building users.

-The ‘green’ design of the building reflects the growing realisation that sustainable design is the means to ‘future-proof’ a building against the increasing scarcity and expense of energy and resources.
+Future-proof design The ‘green’ design of the building reflects the growing realisation that sustainable design is the means to ‘future-proof’ a building against the increasing scarcity and expense of energy and resources.

 All aspects of the design were carefully scrutinised and assessed for their cost-effective contribution to the targeted Green Star rating, from structural aspects such as the use of zero carbon rated fly ash in the concrete and recyclable steel, energy efficient motors, pumps and fans, to rainwater harvesting.
 Finishing items such as paint and carpets were tightly specified for minimum volatile organic compounds, and a building management system was developed to reduce energy and water consumption, as well as optimise waste reuse and recycling.
 Air conditioning energy requirements were reduced through measures such as extensive roof insulation and zone control.